Shark (noun) — a shark is a big sea fish with a long body and sharp teeth. It swims very fast and lives in oceans around the world.

 The sharks are circling — This means that strong or aggressive people are waiting to take advantage of a weak person, company, or situation.
 It’s often used in business or competitive contexts.

-With the startup struggling financially, thesharks are circling, ready to buy it for a low price.
+With the startup struggling financially,the sharks are circling , ready to buy it for a low price.

-Did You Know It?
-Fun Facts About “Shark”
+Did You Know These Facts About “Shark”?

 The meaning of “shark” goes beyond a fearsome predator, representing a master of evolution with extraordinary adaptation skills for survival.
 From detecting hidden prey to glowing in the deep sea, sharks showcase nature’s brilliance and dominance in the ocean.